Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Conclusion

 Although we have only dealt with the spin-singlet superconducting order parameter, in general the spin-singlet and the spin-triplet superconductivity can be mixed in noncentrosymmetric systems.
-Therefore, it would be worthwhile to study parity-mixed finite-momentum superconducting states in altermagnets in the context of the topological superconductivity\cite{SCinAM_topoSC, TopoSC_Lee_Qian_Yang_2024, topoSC_Li_2024, BFS_in_AM_Hong_Park_Kim_2024}.
+It would be worthwhile to study parity-mixed finite-momentum superconducting states in altermagnets in the context of the topological superconductivity\cite{SCinAM_topoSC, TopoSC_Lee_Qian_Yang_2024, topoSC_Li_2024, BFS_in_AM_Hong_Park_Kim_2024,Li_Liu_2023_topoSCinAM}.
 In addition, the efficiency and the sign of the SDE are also important issues for applications of altermagnets.
-The sign change of the SDE has been reported when a phase transition of the superconductivity takes place~\cite{daido_diode, PhysRevB-daido-diode, PerfectSDE_Chakraborty_Black-Schaffer_2024}.
-Therefore, the influence on the SDE at the first-order transition discussed in the main text is one of the problems to be addressed in the future.
+The sign change or the high efficiency of the SDE is expected when a phase transition of the superconductivity takes place~\cite{daido_diode, PhysRevB-daido-diode,PerfectSDE_Chakraborty_Black-Schaffer_2024}.
+Therefore, it is one of the future issues to clarify the properties of the SDE in the vicinity of the first-order transitions discussed in this work.

 \begin{acknowledgment}

 This work was supported by JSPS KAKENHI Grant Nos.~JP24K17000 and JP23K22492.

 \end{acknowledgment}